opf-labs/planets-contrib/clients/command/doc/README.markdown

 about the process and the content.
 This data is stored in PIT reports (see later).

 * Extra pit flags to turn off heavy profiling (total time always included)
+* Extra pit flags to avoid/enforce recording the result report.

 ### Querying Reports ###